atmoos/cv/README.md

 I just love exploring new ideas and technology, which leads me to regularly embark on technological adventures.
 Out of these many projects, I'd like to mention the project that is most mature: [Quantities](https://github.com/atmoos/Quantities).

 It is a .Net library to efficiently and safely handle physical quantities.
-A small code sample is possibly most illustrative:
+A small code sample in C# is possibly most illustrative:

 ```csharp
 Time duration = Time.Of(2, Metric<Hour>()); // 2 h